syntagma/apply-4-net-ninja/README.md

-# Apply for Java Ninja in Syntagma Team
+# Apply for .NET Ninja in Syntagma Team

 Pre-requisites
 ------------------------------------